Sveet/kafkatide/README.md

 ### Consume Messages

 Consume messages by supplying KafkaJS consumer config and the topic.
 The consumer config minimally needs a groupId.
+See the [KafkaJS Documentation](https://kafka.js.org/docs/consuming#a-name-options-a-options) for more information.

+See the [KafkaTide API docs](documentation.md#consumeparams) for all consume options.

 ```typescript
 const topic = 'com.kafkatide.example'